 The homebuying process can be long and complicated, and the last thing you need is a bad real estate agent guiding you through it.
 A bad agent can cause you to lose out on your dream home, botch negotiations, or even talk you into buying a home you can't afford and don't want.
 A home purchase is too big a deal to have any of this happen — and it doesn't have to if you recognize the signs of a bad agent.

 Video of the Day

 The warning signs of a bad real estate agent are fairly easy to spot, so you should be able to avoid finding yourself stuck in a contract with someone who isn't getting the job done or isn't working in your best interests.
 All it takes is a thorough interview and a little background research before you sign.
-A good agent always supplies references, and it's up to you to use them to track down red flags that are warning you to stay away.
-Here are 10 telltale signs of a bad real estate agent:

 1. Poor Communication Skills